Home insurance guide

 Home insurance protects the actual structure of your home, along with the contents inside it, against things like fire, flood, theft and extreme weather.
-So, whether you've just bought your first home or are simply in need of a recap, here's all you need to know about this type of cover.

 We offer three types of home insurance: buildings only cover, contents only, and combined buildings and contents – sometimes known as 'home insurance.'
 Here's a rundown of what each level of insurance covers:

 Buildings insurance protects the actual bricks and mortar of your home.
 While each policy varies, it generally covers the costs of repairing or rebuilding your house if it's damaged or destroyed by:

 Permanent structures (like fitted kitchens and bath suites), as well as outbuildings (such as sheds and garages) are also covered under most buildings policies.

 Contents insurance essentially protects all the items in your home which aren't part of the structure – the sofas in your living room, beds in the bedroom, mirror in the hallways, for instance.
 Even the contents of your freezer can be covered.
 The policy offers protection against loss and damage caused by: